 12. Russell Howard

-Russell Joseph Howard is an English comedian, radio and television host, and actor who is best remembered for his TV programme Russell Howard’s Good News and his performances on Mock the Week.
+Russell Joseph Howard is an English comedian, radio and television host, and actor who is best remembered for his TV program Russell Howard’s Good News and his performances on Mock the Week.

 11. Rowan Atkinson

-He will be always remebered for his comedy sketch Mr Bean.
-He is an actor, screen writer, comedian who is a very prominent figure in British Comedy scene.
+He will be always remembered for his comedy sketch, Mr. Bean.
+He is an actor, screenwriter, and comedian who is a very prominent figure in the British Comedy scene.

 10. Michael McIntyre

 Since, starting up in the mid-2000s, Michael has become one of Britain’s most popular comedians.
 A bright and energetic style shapes his routines, earning him a solid rep as a hilarious host.
 Also, he is a presenter for several stand-up programs and a one-time judge on “Britain’s Got Talent”.
 Also, his “Michael McIntyre’s Big Show” helped him bag a BAFTA in 2017.

 While today’s audience probably knows him best for his slightly annoying ads.
 But his comedy career dates back to the ’70s.
 A perrenial favorite, thanks to his broad and charming style and his lead role with Comic Relief, he has stayed at the top of his game for many decades.

 8. Lee Evans